avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - 50% of the pre-minted supply (250M KCoins) goes to Karmacoin investors and is vested over a period of 5 years from genesis.

 ## Karma Mining
+The KramaCoin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of estalbihsing KarmaCoin as a global means ot tipping and payments.
-- 75% of the capped supply (1.5B KCoins) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
+75% of the capped supply (1.5B KCoins) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
 We call this Karma mining.

-### Karma Mining - Minting Rules
+#### Signup Rewards
-- Upon sign-up, the protocol mints 10 KCoins to each new user with a verified mobile number.
-The first 10 million users who join the platform gets this award.
-The next 100 million users who use get 1 KCoin on signup.
-A total of 500 million KCoins is allocated by the protocol for this minting.
+- Upon sign-up, the protocol mints a 10 KCoins reward to each new user with a verified mobile number.
+- The first 40 million users who join the platform gets this award.
+- The next 100 million users who use get 1 KCoin on signup.
+This is called `signup rewards`.
+- A total of 500 million KCoins is allocated by the protocol for signup rewards.

+#### Referral Rewards
-- The protocol mints 10 KCoin for user who invited a new person who signed-up to the service, up to 100 million invites.
+- The protocol mints 10 KCoin for a user who invited a new person that signed-up to the service, up to 40 million invites.
+- The protocol mints 1 KCoin for a user who invited a new person that signed-up to the service for the next 60 million invites.
-- The total allocation for this minting by the protocol is 500M KCoins.
+- A total of 500 million KCoins is allocated by the protocol for referral rewards.

+#### Karma Rewards
-- Each month, the protocol mints 100 KCoins to the top 1000 users with the highest Karma coins that didn't get this award yet.
-Up to 250M KCoins are allocated for this reward.
+- Each month, the protocol mints 100 KCoins to the top 1,000 users with the highest Karma coins that didn't get this award yet.
+- Up to 250M KCoins are allocated for this reward.
 When these have been allocated the protocol stops rewarding users with top karam.

+#### Transaction Fees Subsidies
-- The protocol rewards 250M KCoins to users who use the coin for transactions over 10 years period in the form of transactions incentives.
-Transaction incentives are rewards awarded to the user who transfers coins to another user in the form of minting of the transaction fee instead of the user paying it.
+- The protocol rewards up 250M KCoins to users payment transactions over 10 years period in the form of transaction fees subsidies.
+- Transaction susedies are minted by the protocol for payment transactions and are given to block producers.
+When a subsedy is applied, the user who submitted the transaction doesn't pay the transaction fee.
 - These intentional design decision designed to encourage sign-ups, appreciation, and coin usage in the real-world as means of payment.

+---

 ## Treasury
 The Karmacoin foundation is going to allocate 10M KCoins to an on-chain treasury that will be used to reward various stakeholders for behavior that advances the Karmacoin community, usage and values.